sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 - `splice()` method changes the content of an array by removing or replacing existing elements and/or adding new elements.
 It modifies the original array.
   Syntax: `array.splice(index, count, elem1, elem2, ..., elemN)` where `index` is the index at which to start changing the array, `count` is the number of elements to remove from the array (if 0, no elements are removed), and `elem1`, `elem2`, ..., `elemN` are the elements to add to the array, beginning at the `index`.

-### 185. Difference between forEach, for of loop ?
+### Question 185.
+Difference between forEach, for of loop ?

 `forEach()` is a method on an array that executes a provided function once for each element in the array, while `for...of` loop is a built-in JavaScript loop statement that allows iterating over iterable objects (e.g. arrays, strings, maps, sets).